-As part of our latest web development, we have improved some of our search functionalities, introduced map searches, and deployed a first set of map and chart visualisations pertaining to (a) individual hoards and (b) a number of queries able to interrogate results across our dataset:
+As part of a web development that took place in several phases from October 2022 to October 2023, we have improved some of our search functionalities, introduced map searches, and deployed a set of map and chart visualisations pertaining to (a) individual hoards, (b) a number of queries able to interrogate results across our dataset, and (c) 'Coins per date of minting' histograms:

 We have also increased the visibility of Persistent Digital Identifiers (i.e. permalinks) across our dataset by displaying them for each hoard (the link can be copied onto the clipboard) and creating a section for external permalinks under the section ‘References’.